jguida941/PyTree/README.md

 **A Modern Educational Tool for Visualizing Binary Search Trees**

-*Developed by Justin Paul Guida | Southern New Hampshire University* **Note version 2 is coming soon much more education and better visuals!
-When I get time i'll upload!**
+*Developed by Justin Paul Guida | Southern New Hampshire University*

+**Note: Version 2 is coming soon, more educational and better visuals**

 ## Overview